-- 5.1 A specific exemption is intended to relieve a particular listed company from one or more of the share repurchase requirements of section 49BA of the Ordinance.
-It is currently anticipated that three types of specific exemptions would be granted. - 5.2 The first type of specific exemption would relieve an applicant from the requirement to obtain the prior authorisation of its shareholders for a proposed share repurchase if a disorderly market for the shares of the company had developed, or was reasonably expected to develop, and time did not permit a shareholder's meeting to be held.
-Such an exemption would normally be conditional upon the share repurchase being made by way of an on-market share repurchase conducted in accordance with the Listing Rules.
+5.1 A specific exemption is intended to relieve a particular listed company from one or more of the share buy-back requirements of sections 238, 239 or 240 of the Ordinance.
+It is currently anticipated that three types of specific exemptions would be granted.

-- 5.3 The second type of specific exemption would also relieve an applicant from the requirement to obtain the prior authorisation of its shareholders for a proposed share repurchase if the proposed share repurchase constituted an off-market share repurchase for a small number of shares of the company from a shareholder who was not a director, chief executive or substantial shareholder of the company or an associate thereof.
-Such an exemption would normally be granted only if the costs of prior shareholder authorisation were outweighed by the benefits to the company of the proposed share repurchase. - 5.4 The third type of specific exemption would relieve an applicant from the requirements of section 49BA(3)(a) and thereby allow companies to comply with the requirements under Rule 3 of the Code to send to shareholders the offer document within 21 days of the announcement of the proposed repurchase and to send the offer document with the notice of general meeting.
+- 5.2 The first type of specific exemption would relieve an applicant from the requirement to obtain the prior authorisation of its shareholders for a proposed share buy-back if a disorderly market for the shares of the company had developed, or was reasonably expected to develop, and time did not permit a shareholder's meeting to be held.
+Such an exemption would normally be conditional upon the share buy-back being made by way of an on-market share buy-back conducted in accordance with the Listing Rules. - 5.3 The second type of specific exemption would also relieve an applicant from the requirement to obtain the prior authorisation of its shareholders for a proposed share buy-back if the proposed share buy-back constituted an off-market share buy-back for a small number of shares of the company from a shareholder who was not a director, chief executive or substantial shareholder of the company or an associate thereof.
+Such an exemption would normally be granted only if the costs of prior shareholder authorisation were outweighed by the benefits to the company of the proposed share buy-back. - 5.4 The third type of specific exemption would relieve an applicant from the requirements of section 238(2) and thereby allow companies to comply with the requirements under Rule 3 of the Code to send to shareholders the offer document within 21 days of the announcement of the proposed buy-back and to send the offer document with the notice of general meeting.
 Such an exemption would be granted in all cases and would attract no fee.